rmpaltanwale/o2c-odoo16-project/README.md

 I created in total [20 different products](Screenshots/Products_list.png), each with a [distinct image to distinguish it from the other](Screenshots/Products_list_images.png).
 These products range from Food Items, Beverages, Cleaning & Hygiene Supplies, to Packaging & Disposable Items.

+### 3️⃣ Quotation & Sales Orders
+Once the products have been created, the company’s next prerogative is to create the sales order.
+There are multiple steps to this process, starting with creating quotations.
+Go to the Sales module; it opens automatically at the Quotations page.
+Click on New, and it displays a form.
+This form has the following fields: Customer, Quotation Template, Expiration, Payment Terms, Products, Quantity, Unit Price etc.